grettke/help/help.md

     ID: org_gcr_2017-06-25_mara:2AE32991-F8DA-4205-822C-51A267EC81D6

 Emacs never grew on me the first few times I tried using it.
 The first was out of curiosity because a friend used `jdee`.
 Five or ten years later I tried using it for `clojure` and lost interest first in `clojure` and then in Emacs.
 The third time was for `ocaml` and `sml`.
-That worked pretty well but I didn&rsquo;t stick with `sml` so I didn&rsquo;t stick with Emacs either.
+That worked pretty well but I didn't stick with `sml` so I didn't stick with Emacs either.
 At least five configuration files came out of this time all hand-coded Elisp and they are all either lost or hanging around in a SVN repository on a backup.
 I never had a sense of how Emacs worked, found any of it interesting or a problem solved by it.
 That is a reflection of what I did and what I brought to it.
 And I understand that.

 ### Version 2: How to design a file conservator (HTDFC) or The Care and Conservation of Computer Files (TC3F)

     ID: org_gcr_2017-06-25_mara:8BD93843-0D61-45FA-98F4-C3BBA0FFBB47

 The second time around, VIM got me hooked on Emacs. *Growing up* with VIM I had returned to `gvim` and I was happy with plain old text files.
 For keeping todo lists, meeting minutes and working in LaTeX both worked great.
 That process of re-falling in love with plain old text files is what struck me.
-Once I heard the Org-Mode tag line &ldquo;your life in plain text&rdquo; I knew I had to take a look.
+Once I heard the Org-Mode tag line "your life in plain text" I knew I had to take a look.
 And I did and it was delightful.

 And I was hooked.
 The line pulled me into pure exploration.
-Reading the manuals, blogs and other folks&rsquo; configuration files was an boundless adventure.
+Reading the manuals, blogs and other folks' configuration files was an boundless adventure.
 This was entirely about learning different libraries and configuration options.
 And it was pretty fun.
 It was still hand coded Elisp and probably went through ten iterations until I was happy with it.

 It meant so much to me that I started naming the configuration finally ending up with [TC3F](https://raw.githubusercontent.com/grettke/home/master/TC3F.txt).

-### Version 3: ALEC&rsquo;S A LANGUAGE FOR EXPRESSING CREATIVITY (ALEC)
+### Version 3: ALEC'S A LANGUAGE FOR EXPRESSING CREATIVITY (ALEC)

     ID: org_gcr_2017-06-25_mara:1D2B647B-DAEC-42FE-97C8-777CF8869C52